 Pre-Retirement Planning Resources

 Thinking about retirement?
 Take advantage of your Employee and Family Assistance Program (EFAP) to make sure you’re retirement-ready.
-Your EFAP offers a wide range of free services to help you assess or begin your retirement planning, like articles (Retire Happy, Healthy and Secure and Pre-Retirement Planning), e-courses (Preparing for your Retirement) and even coaching services through the Life Smart program.
-Log in to Homeweb and search “retirement” to get started.
+Your EFAP offers financial advice and coaching services for life transitions.
+Log in to the Inkblot platform and click on Advisory Services to get started.
 Your EFAP is only available prior to retirement and isn’t included as part of ASEBP’s Early Retirement or MyRetiree Plan benefits.